reddev94/AlgorithmCompare/README.md

    N.B: this step can take several minutes, based on your internet speed and PC performance.

-3. Now in Docker Desktop -> Containers you have a container group "algorithmcompare" with 8 container running inside
+3. Now in Docker Desktop -> Containers you have a container group "algorithmcompare" with 8 container inside
    - fe -> angular front end app
    - gateway -> spring cloud gateway proxy
    - eureka -> spring eureka service discovery